SnowConvert: Function References for Teradata¶

 TIMESTAMP_TZ

-The date to get the week number of the quarter.
+The date used to calculate which week of the quarter it falls into.

 Returns¶